ss12f32v/GANsynth-pytorch/README.md

 # GANsynth-pytorch
 A simplified PyTorch implementation of GANsynth from magenta.
+Some of the codes are borrowed from magenta orginal repo.

 ## Note
 This repo only support the best setting in the GANsynth paper which is a simple version comparing to orginal Tensorflow version by magenta team.